Ricks-Lab/benchMT/README.md

  name will be included in the name of the testData subdirectory for the current run.

 ## New in this Release  -  v1.3.0
-* SETI MB apps are now ran without a shell.  used shlex to parse args for the subprocess command.
+* SETI MB apps are now run without a shell, with shlex to parse args for the subprocess command.
 * Implemented *--force_ref* option to force generation of reference results, even if they already exist.
-* Implemented job execution with time command with relevant data now is summary and psv files.
+* Implemented job execution with time command.
+Time relevant data is written to summary and psv files.

 ## New in Previous Release  -  v1.2.0
 * Fixed a problem with the when lock_file was created and checked.
 Now placed before slot initialization.